 We do not guarantee you will have access to the kitchen on a Bed and Breakfast basis.
 You are not generally permitted to use the kitchen to cook or store your own food.
 However, some hosts permit light cooking if specifically arranged when booking.
 If you require guaranteed use of the kitchen, we would recommend you select a Self Catering meal plan with a host family which offers this.

 Of course we will try our best to find a suitable host family, but it is imperative that you inform us of the full details prior to booking so we can make the appropriate arrangements.
 For example, if you are a vegetarian and wish to book on a Half Board basis, we will try to place you with a host family who is either vegetarian themselves, or happy to provide vegetarian meals.
 Alternatively, you could book Self Catering accommodation so you could cater for your own dietary requirements.
+Please also see the item below regarding food allergies.

 Be sure to let us know when booking, so we can notify the host family.
 However, please be aware that it is your responsibility to ensure that you are not affected by the food and environment in the homestay.
-Neither our agency or the host family can accept any responsibility for any harm or injury caused by allergic reactions.
+Neither our agency nor the host family can accept any responsibility for any harm or injury caused by allergic reactions.

 It is occasionally possible to change your meal plan mid-stay, however the meal plan you change to depends on the meal plans offered by your host and is subject to them agreeing to the switch.